buda-base/tibetan-ocr-app/README.md

 ### Acknowledgements

-Our gratitude goes to Jérémy Frère for the OSX packaging.
+Our gratitude goes to Jérémy Frère for the OSX packaging and Pentsok W. Rtsang for the translations into Tibetan.